-Every year I attend an Oscar party with a bunch of my voice-over friends.
-We look forward to it every year because it’s about the only time we’re together in the same room.
-Before we arrive, most of us do research to guess who will win.
-We pay $5 for a ballot and the winners go home with cash.
+Every year I attend an Oscar party with friends and we have a betting pool to pick the winners.
 Even though most of the pundits predicted “Roma,” “Roma,” “Roma,” I knew in my gut it would not win Best Picture.
 I checked off “Green Book,” because it was my favorite film of 2018.

 And I was right!

 It was the surprise winner that year.
 Don’t ask me about the other nominations because I pretty much blew the rest of them.

 People have complained that Green Book is just another film about a white person saving a black person.
 I don’t see it that way at all.
 It’s the true story of Tony Lip, who was as racist as Archie Bunker.
 After being hired to drive black jazz pianist, Dr. Don Shirley, on tour through the deep South, he realized that Shirley was not only blessed with amazing talent but was a beautiful human being as well.
 They grew to be friends and stayed that way until Shirley’s death.
 Tony Lip went on to appear as an actor in The Sopranos.

 Dr. Shirley had two major things going against him going into the deep South during that time.
 He was black and gay.
 If his driver had been black, they both would have been beaten up or even lynched.

 You had to have experienced it to appreciate the story